0ZeroDivision/Kahoot-Quiz-Generator-Utility/README.md

 ## Step 1: Generate Questions with AI

 Generate the questions with a prompt similar to the one below in order to receive your data in the **correct JSON format**.
+A list of free, no-login, high quality AI websites can be [found here](https://github.com/0ZeroDivision/Free-AI-Chat-Websites)

 > **Copy & paste this prompt into your AI chatbot and edit the topic sentence at the top to fit your request:**